GoogleCloudPlatform/gcp-service-broker/docs/use.md

 **Request Parameters**

  * `role` _string_ - **Required** The role for the account without the "roles/" prefix.
-See https://cloud.google.com/iam/docs/understanding-roles for available roles.
+See https://cloud.google.com/iam/docs/understanding-roles for more details.
+The following roles are available by default but may be overridden by your operator: 'cloudsql.editor', 'cloudsql.viewer', 'cloudsql.client'
  * `jdbc_uri_format` _string_ - if `true`, `uri` field will contain a JDBC formatted URI Default: `false`
  * `username` _string_ - The SQL username for the account Default: `a generated value`
  * `password` _string_ - The SQL password for the account Default: `a generated value`